-This classification allocates the "Rain Resistance Effectiveness" Class of each weather louvre against water (rain) penetration.
-Each class covers a specific range and it can be seen from the table below that Class A is the highest rating achieving up to 99% effectiveness, which is significantly more effective than Class B below it:
+Figure B1 is a typical lab setup used to test the rain resistance of a weather louvre.
+The rain resistance of a louvre can be classified into 4 levels.
+These classifications are an indication of the rain resistance effectiveness of the weather louvre against water (rain) penetration.
+Each class covers a specific range, and it can be seen from the table below that Class A is the highest rating achieving up to 99% effectiveness, which is significantly more effective than Class B below it.